Discover more from Tuttle Ventures Newsletter

 Growing nuclear enrichment domestically means supporting Russian energy companies internationally.

-The original Megawatts program ended in 2013, right around the same time of the restructuring of Centrus.
+The original Megawatts program ended in 2013, right around the same time of the bankruptcy and restructuring of Centrus.

 Today, the U.S. has a new outstanding agreement with Russia that extends U.S. purchases of uranium out to 2040.